Vogan diagrams of hyperbolic Kac-Moody algebras: Vogan diagram

 As a consequence of reflection by a simple, noncompact root $\alpha$, the rule for single and triple lines is that we leave $\alpha$ colored and its immediate neighbour is changed to the opposite color.
 The rule for double lines is that if $\alpha$ is the smaller root, then there is no change in the color of its immediate neighbour, but we leave $\alpha$ colored.
 If $\alpha$ is the larger root, then we leave $\alpha$ colored and its immediate neighbour is changed to the opposite color.
 If two Vogan diagrams are not equivalent to each other, they are called nonequivalent.

 By labeling vertices with $1,\cdots,n$ as in \cite{Chuah:equivalence,Chuah:quick} a Vogan diagram with painted vertices $ i_1,\cdots,i_k$, $1\leq i_1\leq \cdots < i_k\leq n$, is denoted by $( i_1,\cdots,i_k)$.
 Suppose $i\in {\{ i_1,\cdots,i_k\}}$, so that $i$ is a painted vertices.
-The $F[i]$ operates on the Vogan diagram as follows.
+The $F\langle i\rangle$ operates on the Vogan diagram as follows.
 It acts on the root system by reflection corresponding to the noncompact simple root $i$, as a result it leads an equivalent Vogan diagram.
-A combinatorial description for two Vogan diagrams to be equivalent with $F[i]$ operation is as follows \begin{itemize} \item [(i)]The color of $i$ and all vertices not adjacent to $i$ remain unchanged. \item [(ii)]If $j$ is joined to $i$ by a double edge and $j$ 's long, the color of $j$ remains unchanged. \item [(iii)]Apart from the above exceptions, the colors of all vertices adjacent to $i$, are reversed. \end{itemize} For Exceptional Dynkin diagram like $E_{10}$, we get the following Lemma from \cite{Chuah:vogan-extended}\\
+A combinatorial description for two Vogan diagrams to be equivalent with $F\langle i\rangle$ operation is as follows \begin{itemize} \item [(i)]The color of $i$ and all vertices not adjacent to $i$ remain unchanged. \item [(ii)]If $j$ is joined to $i$ by a double edge and $j$ 's long, the color of $j$ remains unchanged. \item [(iii)]Apart from the above exceptions, the colors of all vertices adjacent to $i$, are reversed. \end{itemize}